We all must answer one day to our God, the Creator of the universe and all that is in it!

 And THAT’S why Jesus is the only One who can justify sinful man before God.

-The apostle Paul later expounds upon justification by faith in his letters, which we will see,…
+The apostle Paul later expounds upon justification by faith in his letters, such as in Romans, which we will see more of,…

 … but the originator of this truth about justification is Jesus Christ Himself!